paulrrdiaz/how-to-structure-your-css/README.md

 # How to Structure your CSS
-*NOTE: Everything you see/read is advice not rules*
+*NOTE: Everything you see/read here is advice not rules*

 ## Good Practices